-Reducing the need to purchase purpose-built hardware and supporting pay-as-you-grow models to eliminate wasteful over-provisioning.
+Reduce CapEx: Reducing the need to purchase purpose-built hardware and supporting pay-as-you-grow models to eliminate wasteful over-provisioning.

-Reducing space, power and cooling requirements of equipment and simplifying the roll out and management of network services.
+Reduce OpEX: Reducing space, power and cooling requirements of equipment and simplifying the roll out and management of network services.

-Reducing the time to deploy new networking services to support changing business requirements, seize new market opportunities and improve return on investment of new services.
+Accelerate Time-to-Market: Reducing the time to deploy new networking services to support changing business requirements, seize new market opportunities and improve return on investment of new services.
 Also lowers the risks associated with rolling out new services, allowing providers to easily trial and evolve services to determine what best meets the needs of customers.

-quickly scale up or down services to address changing demands; support innovation by enabling services to be delivered via software on any industry-standard server hardware.
+Deliver Agility and Flexibility: Quickly scale up or down services to address changing demands; support innovation by enabling services to be delivered via software on any industry-standard server hardware.

-In simple terms, the industry is collaborating.
+Collaboration: In simple terms, the industry is collaborating.
 Obviously, we could travel down a long rabbit hole and dive deep into more and specific technical terms and jargon, but I’d like to return to my opening.
 When someone asks me what is NFV?